futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 of edges, where edge is defined as a pair of vertices in `V`.
-Imperative-style algorithms on graphs discover edges and vertices incrementally and usually need to keep track of the visited vertices either using a separate data structure or by storing more data in the data structure representing the graph.
+Imperative-style algorithms on graphs discover edges and vertices incrementally and usually need to keep track of the visited vertices either using a separate data structure or by storing more data in the graph itself.
-In this sense the usual definition of graphs is monolithical and this is the reasons why algorithms that use this API are doomed if what they strive for clarity and modularity.
+In this sense the usual definition of graphs is monolithical and this is the reasons why algorithms that use this API are doomed if what they strive for is clarity and modularity.
 Would it be possible to define graphs inductively?
 If so how?
 A valid definition for a graph data structure defined inductively might look like the following: